niklaushirt/cp4waiops-training/content/_index.md

 ---
-title: "Welcome to the IBM CloudPak for Watson AIOps Training"
+title: "Welcome to the IBM CloudPak for Watson AIOps Installation Training"
 date: 2022-11-03T10:57:46+01:00
 weight: 0
 ---